Ghost Ranch & Abiquiú Photography Guide

 Why This Matters: Most fall color photography involves forests.
 Here, you get layered fall colors of flora and geology: gold ribbons of cottonwoods sandwiched between red cliffs and green vegetation, all under cerulean blue skies.

-Abiquiú New Mexico fall colors
+Abiquiú New Mexico strom clouds and fall colors | ISO 250, 200mm, f/22, 1/50

 Georgia O'Keeffe's Legacy